-Mark Anderson is involved with the Night of Power prayer meeting coming up June 9 at Faith Fellowship Baptist Church in East Vancouver.
+Mark Andersson is involved with the Night of Power prayer meeting coming up June 9 at Faith Fellowship Baptist Church in East Vancouver.
 This article from his Understanding Islam blog gives a sense of why he feels such a gathering is so important.

 Muslim-Christian relations haven’t changed a lot in 14 centuries.
 Especially now in the Trump era – with some people accusing all Muslims of being jihadis at heart – millions of Christians fear Muslims, and vice-versa.
 Sadly, terrorists on both sides of the divide have been giving us new reasons to do so.
 Not that we didn’t already have enough old reasons.

 Our dominant narratives – narratives our mainstream media are currently trying hard to replace – have long been that we can’t trust each other.
 After all, Muslims and Christians have been fighting intermittently almost since Islam began.
 And even those rare times when the fight was bloodless, one side has always tried to force the other to submit to its rule.

 - The Arab conquest of the Byzantine Middle East, North Africa and Spain

 - The Crusades to retake the Holy Land and the reconquest of Spain

 - The Muslim Ottoman conquest of Eastern Europe

 - The European and Russian imperial expansion into the Muslim world